thestrongchin/Simple-Bank-Management-System/README.md

 ![alt text](image-9.png)
 Here, I attemped to withdraw 1200 dollars out of my account when I only have 1000 dollars.
 The program recognizes that I don't have enough money to withdraw the requested amount, so it will display an error message.

+## 4. Implementation
+This part will show the implementation that was used in this program and display the logic and structure of all the code in a simple way.